MeeoPlayground/meeo-arduino/README.md

 -------------------------------------------------------
 <a name="function-seteventhandler"></a>
 #### `Meeo.setEventHandler(void (*f)(MeeoEventType))`
 Sets the handler of generic events coming from the subsystem.
-This is useful if you want to handle system status changes such as WiFi connectivity process The WiFi events are not triggered if a `Client` is set on `begin()` . **IMPORTANT NOTE:** Set the handler before calling `begin()`; `begin()` function triggers several events relevant to initialization.
+This is useful if you want to handle system status changes such as WiFi connectivity process The WiFi events are not triggered if a `Client` is set on `begin()` . **IMPORTANT NOTE:** Set the handler before calling `begin()`. `begin()` function triggers several events relevant to initialization.

 `MeeoEventType` is an enum and the available values are:
 * `WIFI_CONNECTING`